Andrea Nus, LMFT

 Marriage and Family Therapist in Cedar Rapids, IA.

-I am a white, heterosexually married, cis-gender female using she/her/hers pronouns, in a fat and large body.
+I am a white, heterosexually married, cis-gender female using she/her/hers pronouns, am neurodivergent and living in a fat and large body.
 These are some of my identities.
-It matters to me that I be aware of my advantages with most of my identities and how this will affect our work together.
+It matters to me that I be aware of my advantages with most of my identities and how this may affect our work together.

-As a life-long learner, my colleagues, books, trainings, my own healing process, and my clients are my greatest teachers.
+As a life-long learner, my relationships, colleagues, books, trainings, own healing process, my clients and nature are my greatest teachers.
 I am especially fascinated in understanding more about our brains, bodies, nervous systems, reactions, and choices in relationships.
-Several experiences led to my becoming a therapist (see Education section below for my path’s twists and turns).
+Several experiences led to my becoming a therapist (see Education section below for the twists and turns of how I got here).

-Born in Cedar Rapids, the land of the Očhéthi Šakówiŋ [oh-CHEH-tee shaw-KOH-we], Sauk and Meskwaki, and Kiikaapoi [Kickapoo] shared with Iowa, I have lived here most of my life.
-Much of my free time is spent at trainings, listening to books and podcasts while playing in the yard, with loved ones, creating, tending to the birds, and attending outdoor concerts.
+Born in Cedar Rapids on the unceded land of the Sauk and Meskwaki in Iowa, I have lived here most of my life.
+Much of my free time is spent at trainings, listening to books and podcasts while playing in the yard, with loved ones, creating, tending to and watching the birds.

 About: Education

-My path, as most people experience, has many curves in it with unexpected bends and foggy patches.
+My path, as most people experience, has many curves, loops, unexpected bends and foggy patches.
 Moving through each bend and foggy patch leads me to being closer to the person I want to be, with more clarity and confidence than I had before.

 When you become conscious of your purpose in life, you have both a gift and a responsibility.